LydiaMT/serverless-api/README.md

       - `npm i uuid dynamoose`
     - Write your lambda functions and build your schemas
     - Zip each route folder
-    - Upload each route folder to it's corrosponding lambda in AWS
+    - Upload each route folder to its corresponding lambda in AWS
 - **Role Permissions:**
   - Your lambdas will naturally create new roles that need to have the correct permissions
   - Navigate to IAM, and go to Roles